 The prestigious 2020 “Top Doctors” list from Northern Virginia Magazine features 76 Children’s National Hospital care providers across 25 specialties that have been recognized by their peers from eight local hospitals.

 Dr. Madigan joined the medical staff at Children's National Hospital in 2004 after a distinguished career in the US Army.
 Early in his career he completed a fellowship in Pediatric Ophthalmology at Children's National.

-Children's National physicians continue to earn accolades from their peers in a wide arrange of pediatric health care specialties, including 57 of our doctors in 24 specialties named to Washingtonian magazine's 2018 'Top Doctors' list.
-The list recognizes the region’s best doctors as nominated by other physicians in Washington, D.C., Maryland and Virginia.
+Children's National Hospital physicians continue to earn accolades from their peers in a wide array of pediatric health care specialties, with 65 of our doctors - across 26 specialties - named to Washingtonian magazine's 2019 'Top Doctors' list.

 Children’s National hosts and participates in many continuing education events throughout the year for health care providers, including Grand Rounds, Virtual Lunch and Learns, conferences and symposiums.Learn more